Guidance

 20: The rules on manual adjustments in part 1 and part 2 of the 16 to 19 funding claim are not the same for cash and student numbers.
 The cash adjustments in parts 1 and 2 should match exactly, while the student numbers may be different.

 21: In some cases, this will include a number of separate calculations and a sheet of background material explaining how the proposed adjustment has been calculated.
-These calculations and material must reconcile with claim value recorded on part 2 of the claim (annex B: part 2).
+These calculations and material must reconcile with claim value recorded on part 2 of the claim (annex B part 2).

 22: No manual adjustment numbers used in previous years are claimable and these must not be used for this year.

-Annex B: ILR 16 to 19 funding claim 2024 to 2025
+Annex B part 1: ILR 16 to 19 funding claim 2024 to 2025

 The 16 to 19 funding claim report, which is available from either FIS or the submit learner data, supports the required funding claim returns.
 For all 16 to 19 final claims we now combine the 16 to 19 study programme claim with our adult funding claim return for electronic sign off.
-When making electronic returns, institutions should refer to the advice available from the website (returning ILR funding claims to ESFA) in making their funding claim returns.
+When making electronic returns, institutions should refer to the advice available from the returning ILR funding claims to ESFA guidance in making their funding claim returns.
 All institutions’ final claim returns must be signed and then returned electronically to ESFA as they form part of our assurance arrangements to NAO and are used in monitoring final performance by institutions.

 Purpose of 16 to 19 funding claim

 The purpose of the final claim is to provide ESFA with an assurance statement by the relevant accounting officer over the regularity of the institution’s 16 to 19 funding claim and ILR data returns.
 It is also used for institutions where reconciliation is appropriate to determine whether any funds paid for this year will be recovered for underperformance.
-As stated in this document in paragraph 24, any adjustment of funds will be finally determined using the final 16 to 19 funding claim 2024 to 2025, taking account of any audit qualifications and, in exceptional circumstances, the results of any separate agency investigation.
+As stated in paragraph 24, any adjustment of funds will be finally determined using the final 16 to 19 funding claim 2024 to 2025, taking account of any audit qualifications and, in exceptional circumstances, the results of any separate agency investigation.

-Annex B Part 2: final funding difference form 2024 to 2025
+Annex B part 2: final funding difference form 2024 to 2025

 This part of the form does not need to be returned unless a valid audit manual adjustment is being made to the ILR funding return as part of the final data/claim return.
 If so, this page should be printed together with the accompanying FIS 16 to 19 funding claim report 2024 to 2025 (which will be treated by ESFA as the funding figure page of the final funding claim).